 We believe that our directors who are not employees of Hanesbrands should have a significant equity interest in our company.
-Our non-employee directors receive a substantial portion of their compensation in the form of equity-based compensation.
+Our non-employee directors receive a substantial portion of their compensation in the form of equity-based compensation and also may elect to receive all or a portion of their annual cash retainer in the form of options to purchase our common stock.
 In order to promote such equity ownership and further align the interests of these directors with our stockholders, we are adopting share retention and ownership guidelines for these directors.
 A non-employee director may not dispose of any shares of our common stock until such director holds shares of common stock with a value equal to at least three times the current annual equity retainer, and may then only dispose of shares in excess of those with that value.
-In addition to shares directly held by a non-employee director, shares held for such director in the Director Deferred Compensation Plan (including hypothetical share equivalents held in that plan) will be counted for purposes of after a disposition, such that the value is no longer at least equal to three times the value of the current annual equity retainer.
+In addition to shares directly held by a non-employee director, shares held for such director in the Director Deferred Compensation Plan (including hypothetical share equivalents held in that plan) will be counted for purposes of determining whether the ownership requirements are met.
+A director will not be deemed to be in violation of these guidelines if the value of the shares held by such director declines after a disposition, such that the value is no longer at least equal to three times the value of the current annual equity retainer.